-Flynn also represents clients in criminal jury trials across Michigan.
-A steady-diet of criminal defense court-appointments has honed Flynn’s litigation skills.
-Clients accused of serious crimes receive outstanding representation at the preliminary examination stage, during trial, and if necessary, on appeal.
-Special assignments related to Flynn’s criminal defense practice include:
+Tim also represents clients in criminal jury trials across Michigan.
+A steady diet of criminal defense court appointments has honed Tim’s litigation skills.
+Clients accused of serious crimes receive outstanding representation at the preliminary examination stage, during trial, and, if necessary, on appeal.
+Special assignments related to Mr. Flynn’s criminal defense practice include:

-- Defense counsel for the sobriety court in Clarkston, MI from its inception in 2004, until January 2009.
+Defense counsel for the sobriety court in Clarkston, Michigan from its inception in 2004, until January 2009.

 Mr. Flynn maintains a robust appellate practice.
 He appears in the Michigan Supreme Court, Michigan Court of Appeals, and the United States Court of Appeals.
 Mr. Flynn’s most recent work at the United States Court of Appeals for the Sixth Circuit resulted in the published decisions in Sandra Krause v Brian Jones, et al , and United States v Bowers .
 The former case involved a civil rights excessive police force claim, while the latter case involved the scope of the commerce clause requirement in a federal criminal statute.
 His work at the Michigan Supreme Court includes a December 2015 oral argument in People v Robinson regarding the 4th Amendment’s “search and seizure” clause, and he wrote the brief leading to the published decision in People v Gillis which involved the “felony-murder” rule.

-Flynn’s appellate practice is grounded in his service as a pre-hearing attorney for the Michigan Court of Appeals in Lansing, MI, and through five-years as an associate attorney in the appellate section of one of Michigan’s largest private law firms.
+Tim’s appellate practice is grounded in his service as a pre-hearing attorney for the Michigan Court of Appeals in Lansing, MI, and through five years as an associate attorney in the appellate section of one of Michigan’s largest private law firms.
 Continuing his close connection to appellate jurisprudence, Mr. Flynn served as an appellate mediator on issues of family law for the Michigan Court of Appeals.

 Student of the Law